 This course will introduce basic programming concepts using MATLAB as the programming environment.
 Topics include an introduction to MATLAB, array manipulation, graphics, script files, data input and output, relational and logical operators, conditional statements, loops, and iterative procedures.
 Additional topics will be discussed as time permits.
 Additional topics will be chosen from the following: finding roots of nonlinear equations, random number generation, Markov processes, simple statistics, interpolation, and the basics of Fourier analysis.

 An introduction to descriptive statistics, graphing and data analysis, probability laws, discrete and continuous probability distributions, correlation and regression, inferential statistics.
-No credit in Science or Engineering.
+No credit in Sciences (except Biology and EEAS) or Engineering.
 Meets Core Curriculum Essential Learning Outcome for Quantitative Literacy (QL).

 Discusses vector analysis, Green's Theorem, Divergence Theorem, Stokes' Theorem, Fourier series, integrals, and partial differential equations of physics and engineering.